charlenetolentino/mattsnotes/102-main/Day3.md

 [Home](/README.md) | [Back](/102-main/102TableofContents.md)

-## What is Git?
+## Who is Git?

-To understand Git, you will first need to understand what a Distributed Version Control System (DVCS) is.
+To understand Git, you will first need to understand Who a Distributed Version Control System (DVCS) is.
 A DVCS is a tool used by members of a team to work on a project collaboratively.
 This is done by creating a repository on the DVCS that the members of a team will copy to their local drive so they can work on separate task at the same time.
 There are many brands of a DVCS that provide different features that some companies will love, and others will hate.
 Much like a text editor a team of programmers will work together to find which DVCS will better fit their needs.
 Git is a very popular DVCS that many teams and companies choose to manage their projects.

 TLDR; All Git is a DVCS, not all DVCS is Git.